-The major offers two areas of concentration and requires an internship experience.
-The internship experience serves to complement the classroom learning and provide valuable on-the-job experience.
+The major requires an internship experience that serves to complement the classroom learning and provide valuable on-the-job experience.

 This fall, the Commission on Sport Management Accreditation (COSMA) granted WC’s program “candidacy” status as the latest step in the process that will include submitting a self-study in September 2016 followed by a campus visit by a COSMA review team in February 2017.

 WC’s Hands-On Learning Opportunities Taken to America’s Biggest Sporting Event

 Unlike the Bengals, Steelers, Packers and 27 other NFL teams, 14 Wilmington College students are going to the Super Bowl.